Women & Anxiety

 There are also conditions that are commonly associated with anxiety disorders.

-PTSD is a disorder in which people experience anxiety and flashbacks accompanied by intense emotional and physical responses.
+Post-traumatic stress disorder (PTSD): PTSD is a disorder in which people experience anxiety and flashbacks accompanied by intense emotional and physical responses.
 These episodes are usually triggered by something that reminds the person of the traumatic experience or event they either experienced or witnessed.

-This anxiety-related disorder impacting 2.2 million U.S. adults is characterized by obsessive thoughts which lead to repetitive behaviors.
+Obsessive-compulsive disorder (OCD): This anxiety-related disorder impacting 2.2 million U.S. adults is characterized by obsessive thoughts which lead to repetitive behaviors.

-This disorder, most common in children, is when they refuse to speak in certain situations, like school, but speak normally in other settings.
+Selective mutism: This disorder, most common in children, is when they refuse to speak in certain situations, like school, but speak normally in other settings.

 Prevalence of Anxiety Disorders in Women